 To get a Texas driver's license while you are in foster care, you must meet the DPS requirements below and get special permission from your caseworker's supervisor.
 Not all foster youth are allowed to get a car.
-You need your caseworkers approval.
+You need your caseworker's approval.
 Then you will need car insurance.
-It is illegal to drive without insurance, and DFPS does not provide car insurance to foster youth.
-Your PAL training should teach you about car insurance and owning and maintaining a car.
+It is illegal to drive without insurance, you will get expensive tickets and fines, and DFPS does not provide car insurance to foster youth.
+Your Life Skills training class should teach you about car insurance and owning and maintaining a car.
+When you are in foster care, you do not have to pay a fee to have the actual license issued by the Texas Department of Public Safety.
+You should bring a copy of the Placement/Authorization of Foster Care form to show you are in foster care.